 Can you use frozen Raspberries to make muffins?

-You can absolutely use frozen raspberries for this recipe.
+You can absolutely use frozen raspberries to make these Raspberry and Lemon Muffins.
 I would only recommend to take them out of the freezer about 30 minutes before starting to make the muffins.

 That means that they have time to get to room temperature before you fold them in the muffin batter.